mvonwyl/epita/NLP/catch-up/02/README.md

 ### Library and dataset

 On the first part, you will continue the work on our sentiment classifer using a pre-trained transformer.
 The goal is to use the HuggingFace transformers library to fine-tune a pre-trained transformer on the old IMDB dataset.
-If you haven't done it yet (and as it was asked on the [7th lab](https://github.com/mvonwyl/epita/tree/master/NLP/07)), it is strongly recommended that you follow [HuggingFace course](https://huggingface.co/course/chapter1/1), at least lessons 1 to 4, before you start this part.
+If you haven't done it yet (and as it was asked on the [7th lab](https://github.com/mvonwyl/epita/tree/master/NLP/07)), it is strongly recommended that you follow [HuggingFace course](https://huggingface.co/course/chapter1/1), at least lessons 1 to 4 (especially 3), before you start this part.

 The IMDB sentiment dataset is a collection of 50K movie reviews, annotated as positive or negative, and split in two sets of equal size: a training and a test set.
 Both set have an equal number of positive and negative review.
 The dataset is available on several libraries, but we ask that you use the following one HuggingFace [datasets](https://huggingface.co/datasets/imdb) version.
 If you haven't done it yet, follow their [tutorial](https://huggingface.co/docs/datasets/load_hub) on how to use the library for more details.